 FAQ’s About Firstleaf Wine Club

-Firstleaf is a subscription service that sends you award-winning wines in your boxes, but since it’s all about different tastes, you might end up not liking some wines while liking others.
+Firstleaf is a subscription service that sends you award winning wine in your boxes, but since it’s all about different tastes, you might end up not liking some wines while liking others.
 Thanks to the reviews you can put on the site, the service will know which wines you like and will keep sending you similar flavors.
 So, yes, after ordering a few boxes, you will definitely be tasting the finest bottles according to your preference.

 Not at all.
 If you love hunting for new wines for relatively cheap, you will definitely enjoy this subscription service.
 The only downside to liking their wines is that you will not be able to find them in any store close to you…

 Yes, definitely.
 Even if the person is not a frequent wine drinker, these bottles will simply make it fun exploring wine, and thanks to the cards included in the box, they will be able to find out more about the bottle.